frontenddogma/web-development-glossary/manuscript/o.md

 Observer pattern
 : A software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 The observer pattern is mainly used to implement distributed event handling systems.&nbsp;[†](#w-observer-pattern)

+OCSP
+: → Online Certificate Status Protocol

+OCSP stapling
+: A standard for checking the revocation status of X.509 digital certificates.
+OCSP stapling allows the presenter of a certificate to bear the resource cost involved in providing Online Certificate Status Protocol (OCSP) responses by appending (“stapling”) a time-stamped OCSP response signed by the CA to the initial TLS handshake, eliminating the need for clients to contact the CA, with the aim of improving both security and performance.&nbsp;[†](#w-ocsp-stapling)

 Offline
 : Not being connected to the Internet.